momentim/CCC25/content/about/our-people/index.md

 ## Elders

 The Bible teaches that churches should be led by elders.
-Charleston Community Church has three elders who provide overall leadership and serve in different ways through the life of the church.
+Charleston Community Church has two elders who provide overall leadership and serve in different ways through the life of the church.
 Andy Robertson, minister, is a teaching elder.

 The elders exercise leadership in the church in a number of different ways.
 They meet together monthly as a group to pray for and decide on church matters.
 The different ministries throughout the church are 'elder-led' with specific elders appointed in an oversight capacity to each ministry.